ncase/anxiety/scenes/act4.md

 h: ...

-h: If we even fear "running out of fears",
+h: If we even have a fear of "running out of fears",

 h: I don't think we're gonna run out of fears.